LavaLite/cms/readme.md

   * Composer:
     * `composer create-project LavaLite/cms cms dev-master`
 3. Then, run `bower install` to install javascript libraries.
-3. Run `gulp` to to copy javascript library files to public folder.
+4. Run `gulp` to to copy javascript library files to public folder.
+5. Publish migratins seeds config etc `php artisan vendor:publish`
-4. Enter your database details in `.env` file on root folder.
+6. Enter your database details in `.env` file on root folder.
-5. Run `php artisan migrate` to setup your database.
+7. Run `php artisan migrate` to setup your database.
+8. Execute celow likes ti seed your tables
+   `php artisan db:seed --class=PageTableSeeder`
+   `php artisan db:seed --class=MenuTableSeeder`
-6. Run `php artisan db:seed --class=LavaliteTableSeeder` to seed your database.
+   `php artisan db:seed --class=UserTableSeeder`
-7. You can contigure mail server details in `config/mail.php`.
+9. You can contigure mail server details in `config/mail.php`.
-8. You can configure the site in the app/config folder before production.
+10. You can configure the site in the app/config folder before production.
-9. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+11. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`

 ####Permissions